-Student / Parent Responsibilities: Student Rights: To notify the school if you and/or your family meet one of the following criteria listed below: Live with a friend, relative or someone else because your family has lost their home or cannot afford a home Staying in a motel or hotel Live in an emergency or transitional shelter, domestic violence shelter; or are awaiting foster care placement Live in a car, park, or public place Live in a runaway or homeless youth shelter Your child is entitled to a "free and appropriate education."
+Student / Parent Responsibilities:

+To notify the school if you and/or your family meet one of the following criteria listed below:

+- Share the housing of other persons due to loss of housing, economic hardship, or a similar reason.
+Live with a friend, relative or someone else because your family has lost their home or cannot afford a home - Live in motels, hotels, travel trailer parks, or camping grounds due to the lack of alternative adequate accommodations, or emergency or transitional shelters.
+Staying in a motel or hotel - Live in an emergency or transitional shelter, domestic violence shelter; or Youth who are abandoned in hospitals or are awaiting foster care placement. - Live in a car, park, or public space, abandoned buildings, bus or train station, or similar setting - Live in a campground or substandard housing - Live in a runaway or homeless youth shelter

+Student Rights:

+- Your child is entitled to a "free and appropriate education."
 Your child does not need a permanent address in order to attend school.
-School enrollment can begin on a temporary basis while the Homeless Education Program School Social Workers assist in obtaining documentation such as birth certificates, immunization or school records.
-Free school meals Attendance and transportation to the school or origin when feasible To have a standard procedure for the resolution of grievances
+School enrollment can begin on a temporary basis while the Homeless Education Program School Social Workers assist in obtaining documentation such as birth certificates, immunization or school records. - Free school meals - Attendance and transportation to the school or origin when feasible - To have a standard procedure for the resolution of grievances